 Buying silver bars is fairly straightforward, but there are a few things you should take into consideration before investing.
 Here are the most important tips for that:

-- Always make sure you are getting your silver from a trusted vendor.
-If something sounds fishy, it most probably is.
+- Always make sure you are getting your physical silver from a trusted vendor.
+If something sounds fishy, it most probably is;

-- There are two tips of silver bars – art and bullion.
-Art bars can be more visually pleasing, but you might need to pay a premium that is higher than their silver value.
+- There are two types of bars - art and bullion.
+Art bars can be more visually pleasing, but you might need to pay a premium that is higher than their silver value;

 - Some bar brands have a better reputation.
 Thus, they maintain their value longer than others.
-You cannot go wrong with Engelhard, PAMP Suisse, and Johnson Matthey.
+You cannot go wrong with Engelhard, PAMP Suisse, and Sunshine Minting.

 - Check the spot price of silver before buying.
-The spot price is the current market price of silver.
+The spot price is the current market silver price.
 Silver bars usually sell for a little more than that price.

 If you have any questions regarding one of our silver bullion bars, make sure to contact our customer service.
 We are available over the phone on 1(800)294-8732 from Mondays to Thursdays, from 8 a.m. to 6 p.m.
 (EST) and on Fridays from 8 a.m. to 5 p.m.
 (EST).
 You can also contact us through our LiveChat on the bottom right, through our contact page or via e-mail at: firstname.lastname@example.org.